wondrify/asset-pipeline/Readme.markdown

 ### How It Works

-**Automatic Dependency Management:**
-1. The plugin scans your project for `org.webjars:*` dependencies during configuration
-2. If WebJars are detected, it automatically adds `webjars-locator-core:0.59` to `assetDevelopmentRuntime`
-3. No manual configuration needed - it just works!

 **Version Resolution:**
 1. Detects version-less paths (e.g., `webjars/dist/jquery.js`)
 2. Uses WebJarAssetLocator to search all webjars for matching file path (`dist/jquery.js`)